-Unlike in common hydrological years, when a sharp increase in dissolved concentrations and decrease in pH values is observed after the first autumn rainfalls, a different response is observed during the rainy events recorded after the occurrence of a wildfire.
+Unlike in common hydrological years, when a sharp increase in dissolved concentrations and decrease in pH values is observed after the first autumn rainfalls, a different response is observed during the rainy events recorded afterwards the occurrence of a wildfire.
 Decreases in most major elements, electrical conductivity (EC) and slight increases in pH were observed.
-Wildfire-ashes flushed during these events may have supplied sufficient alkalinity to attenuate the acidity, neutralizing the washout of the dominant efflorescent salts and the associated increase of AMD-elements concentrations in the river during the first rains of autumn in the Odiel watercourse.
+Wildfire-ash flushed during these events may have supplied sufficient alkalinity to attenuate the acidity, neutralizing the dominant efflorescent salts washout effect and the associated increase of AMD-elements concentrations in the river during the first rains of autumn in the Odiel watercourse.

-Keywords: Ashes, Net Acidity, Efflorescent Salts, Washout, Seasonal Variations
+Keywords: Wildfire-ash, Net Acidity, Efflorescent Salts, Washout, Seasonal Variations.